 - blend these sounds together from left to right to make a word.
 Children can then use this knowledge to ‘de-code’ new words that they hear or see.
 This is the first important step in learning to read

-Further details of the apporach can be found here
+Further details of the approach can be found here

-The school uses a wide range of books as part of a sequenced reading scheme to support the children with developing fluency as they progress into Key Stage 2.
+The school uses Big Cats readers as part of a sequenced reading scheme to support the children with developing fluency as they progress into Key Stage 2.

-All staff have had training in and will use Little Wandle Letters and Sounds as the basis of a tailored programme for children in Key Stage 2 who have gaps in their phonic knowledge.
+All staff will use Little Wandle Letters and Sounds for any children in Key Stage 2 who have gaps in their phonic knowledge.

-Reception and Year 1 children will take fully decodable reading books home to further practise the skills learnt at school.
+Reception and Year 1 children will take fully decodable Big Cats reading books home to further practise the skills learnt at school.
 These books are matched to each child’s phonics ability and are chosen by their teachers to ensure that children are reading books of an appropriate level.

 In addition each child visits the school library every week to select a book of their choice to share at home.
 This book will probably not be fully decodable for your child so the expectation is not for the child to read this book themselves.
 We believe strongly that children will develop a love of reading through experiencing success when reading at home and having quality story time with a wide range of books.